Editor's note: This article was originally published in August 2021, and has been updated to reflect our latest impact.

 Mokoenanyone is just one of the millions of Global Citizens who have contributed to more than a decade of actions that, coupled with Global Citizen's high-profile advocacy work, have helped to deliver financial commitments to organizations at the forefront of defeating poverty throughout the world.

-That’s nearly 300 individual commitments thanks to the millions of tweets, petitions, and actions taken by Global Citizens over the years.
+That’s hundreds of individual commitments thanks to the millions of tweets, petitions, and actions taken by Global Citizens over the years.
 Now, years of funding that Global Citizens helped mobilize are helping communities fight back against the impacts of poverty.

 “In 2014, I signed a petition to give millions of children access to life-saving vaccinations,” said then-31-year-old Canadian action taker Kareen Awadalla.
 “I really admire Global Citizen's platform because it’s cultivating a generation of changemakers and it utilizes social media and a lot of the way we communicate today.”